znicolaou/ratematrix/README.md

 # Files in the ratematrix repository
-The file ratematrix.py contains python code to calculate the sparse matrix elements of the transition rate matrix for a given Cantera .cti model and find eigenvalues and eigenvectors.
+The file ratematrix.py contains Python code to calculate the sparse matrix elements of the transition rate matrix for a given Cantera .cti model and find eigenvalues and eigenvectors.
+The files rlistmodule.c, rlistmodule.h, and setup.py contain a C++ extension module for Python to recursively enumerate the space.
+The plot.nb file is a Mathematica notebook for plotting results.
 The folder mechanisms contains a few .cti models.

 # System requirements
 The python code has been run with anaconda, which can be downloaded here: https://www.anaconda.com/distribution/.
 The script requires packes numpy, scipy, cantera, and matplotlib, which can be installed in a new environment after installing anaconda with the shell command
 `conda create -n cantera_env -c cantera numpy scipy cantera matplotlib`
 To run the script, activate the environment with
 `source activate cantera_env`
+Finally, compile and install the extension module with `python setup.py install`

 # Usage
 Running `./ratematrix.py -h` produces the following usage message: